Last Updated on February 9, 2022 by Chris and Lindsay

 We will describe the circular route in more detail in the Itinerary section below.

-So if you can afford the fares, only have pets that can endure long periods of time between restroom breaks and want to skip half of the driving, the ferry is a great option.
+So if you can afford the fares, only have pets that can endure long periods of time between restroom breaks and want to skip half of the driving, a ferry is a great option.
+We would recommend adding an Alaska cruise to your bucket list for some other time if you want to see the beauty of the Inside Passage.

 Truthfully, driving to Alaska is the best part of owning an RV.